Venkat19967/Node_operator_trial/README.md

 6. Get the service URL by running:
 `minikube service --url login`

-7. Copy paste the URL in the borwser to access the webapp
+7. Copy paste the URL in the browser to access the webapp